craftamap/esbuild-plugin-html/README.md

     scriptLoading?: 'blocking' | 'defer' | 'module',
                                 // Decide if the script tag will be inserted as blocking script tag,
-                                // with `defer=""` (default) or with `type="module"` }
+                                // with `defer=""` (default) or with `type="module"` favicon?: string,           // path to favicon.ico.
+If not specified, no favicon will be injected }
 ```